randyawuri/alx-low_level_programming/0x00-hello_world/README.md

 * 1-compiler: compiles a C file but does not link.
 * 2-assembler: generates assembly code from a C code and saves it to an output file.
 * 3-name: compiles a C file and creates an executable 'cisfun'.
+* 4-puts.c: prints a string using the puts function.